HeWeiChun/Homework5/readme.txt

 hello! world
-Today is a sunny day.
+Today is a tttttttt day.
 Today is December 7th.